Thaddeus Strassberger: Career as opera director and designer

 In 2014, he directed Satyagraha, the first opera by Philip Glass to be produced in Russia, at the Ekaterinburg State Academic Opera.

 The production was nominated for five Golden Mask awards, including Best Production and Best Director.
 It won the 2016 Critics' Prize for Best Director and additionally the production won the prize for Best Chorus.
 Also in Ekaterinburg, his production of Weinberg's The Passenger was the first to be performed in the original Russian edition.
 It has been nominated for four Golden Mask awards, including Best Production and Best Director.
 His Royal Opera House Covent Garden production of I due Foscari starring Plácido Domingo, Maria Agresta, and Francesco Meli and conductor by Antonio Pappano is available on DVD.
 It was a co-production with Los Angeles Opera, Palau de les Arts Reina Sofía, Valencia, and Theater an der Wien.

 In 2016, he directed the premiere of David T. Little and Royce Vavrek's opera JFK for the Fort Worth Opera, a co-commission with Opéra de Montréal.

 His production of La clemenza di Tito for Los Angeles Opera in March 2019 was featured in Opera News magazine.
 Strassberger made his debut at the NCPA Beijing in August 2019 with the Asian premiere of Puccini's La fanciulla del West.
 A new production of Puccini's Turandot was scheduled to premiere in the summer of 2020 at Oper im Steinbruch St. Margarethen, but was postponed to 2021 due to the COVID-19 pandemic.
 It was broadcast live on ORF television.

 Since 2011, he has created six new productions for the Tiroler Landestheater in Innsbruck, including: La fanciulla del West, Pique Dame, The Tales of Hoffmann, Un Ballo in Maschera, Werther and Boris Godunov.

 In 2021, he served as Creative Director for the Opening Ceremonies Parade of the Riyadh Season in Saudi Arabia.
 The event, produced by Balich Wonder Studio and Saudi Arabia's General Entertainment Authority was attended by over 300,000 people and was broadcast live on national television.

 In 2022, he directed and designed a completely immersive production of Salome for Tulsa Opera.

-His work has been profiled in a full-length monograph edition of The Scenographer Magazine.